 I’ve worked with a lot of people of varying skill levels, from superstar programmers to not-sure-how-they-got-the-job types.
 Integrating and working with new people is always a daunting task.
-For great people it’s obviously easier, but we need also to manage junior, inexperienced team members.
-How we deal with those who struggle is a strong reflection of our personality, and great test of how strong the team will be.
+For great people, it’s obviously easier, but we also need to manage junior, inexperienced team members.
+How we deal with those who struggle is a strong reflection of our personality and a good test of how strong the team will be.

 Avoid the write-off

 Jill shows up to her first day on Monday.
 We give her a computer, show the coffee machine, some source code, and then point her at the issue system.
 She sits there quietly, and then asks, “what’s an issue system?”
 Odd, but okay, we explain it to her, show her some basics.
 We give her an issue and tell which code she needs to checkout.
 We come back an hour later, and Jill’s still struggling to get a basic

 git command to work.
 We help her out and then point out a few key Python files.
 Later in the day we look over her shoulder and see her searching for basic Python syntax.

 So goes the first week, or two.
 What’s going on?
 Does Jill know anything?
 How did she get hired and put on my team!

 There are many reasons why Jill could be struggling.
 It’s best to consider the obvious ones first.
 It’s a new job, that alone is a stressful situation.
 While some of us switch jobs as often as we change buses, most people keep their positions for many years.
 Some are just coming out of school.
 Taking a new job means a lot of new things in life, not just new work.
 So let’s go easy on Jill and maybe not push so hard at first.